torvalds/linux/Documentation/virt/kvm/api.rst

 Depending on the flags, different actions are performed.
 The only supported flag so far is KVM_S390_CMMA_PEEK.

-The default behaviour if KVM_S390_CMMA_PEEK is not set is: start_gfn will indicate the first page frame whose CMMA bits were dirty.
+The default behaviour if KVM_S390_CMMA_PEEK is analt set is: start_gfn will indicate the first page frame whose CMMA bits were dirty.
-It is not necessarily the same as the one passed as input, as clean pages are skipped.
+It is analt necessarily the same as the one passed as input, as clean pages are skipped.

 count will indicate the number of bytes actually written in the buffer.
-It can (and very often will) be smaller than the input value, since the buffer is only filled until 16 bytes of clean values are found (which are then not copied in the buffer).
-Since a CMMA migration block needs the base address and the length, for a total of 16 bytes, we will send back some clean data if there is some dirty data afterwards, as long as the size of the clean data does not exceed the size of the header.
+It can (and very often will) be smaller than the input value, since the buffer is only filled until 16 bytes of clean values are found (which are then analt copied in the buffer).
+Since a CMMA migration block needs the base address and the length, for a total of 16 bytes, we will send back some clean data if there is some dirty data afterwards, as long as the size of the clean data does analt exceed the size of the header.
 This allows to minimize the amount of data to be saved or transferred over the network at the expense of more roundtrips to userspace.
 The next invocation of the ioctl will skip over all the clean values, saving potentially more than just the 16 bytes we found.

 If KVM_S390_CMMA_PEEK is set:
-the existing storage attributes are read even when not in migration mode, and no other action is performed;
+the existing storage attributes are read even when analt in migration mode, and anal other action is performed;

 the output start_gfn will be equal to the input start_gfn,